ARMmbed/mbed-os-example-for-aws/README.md

 ![](./resources/official_armmbed_example_badge.png)

-# AWS Mbed OS example
+# Mbed OS example for AWS cloud

 The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/).
 It contains an application that connects to an AWS MQTT broker and publishes a message every 1 second for 10 seconds or until a message is received.